awsdocs/aws-sdk-for-javascript-v3/doc_source/glacier-example-creating-a-vault.md

 export { glacierClient };
 ```

-This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/ses/src/libs/glacierClient.js)\.
+This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/glacier/src/libs/glacierClient.js)\.

-Create a Node\.js module with the file name `createVault.js`\.
+Create a Node\.js module with the file name `createVault.ts`\.
 Copy and paste the code below into it\.

 **Note**
 Replace *VAULT\_NAME* with the name of the S3 Glacier vault\.